isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-02-28-post-Speech by Minister Indranee Rajah on Population at the Committee of Supply Debate 2024.md

 of such features, as well as lactation pods.
 BCA has actively promoted the Fund via press releases, social media posts, industry seminars and targeted engagements.
-They will continue to reach out to building owners to encourage adoption.But ultimately, it will require a whole-of-society effort to build the family-friendly workplace culture that Members have called for.
+They will continue to reach out to building owners to encourage adoption.</p>
+<p>But ultimately, it will require a whole-of-society effort to build the
+family-friendly workplace culture that Members have called for.
 All of us have a role to play, whether as parents, employers or co-workers.</p>
 <p>We want parents to be able to tap on workplace flexibilities without fear
 of stigma.
 Every small act counts, from exercising patience when a colleague’s child interrupts a work call, to being understanding when a co-worker takes